 The financial plan, the most important part, must show on paper that you can make your food truck concept work.
 Lenders of all types look for these key financial indicators to predict your success:

-- For every dollar you borrow, you plan on bringing in $1.25 in first-year revenue
+- Know the cost of borrowing.
+For every dollar you borrow, you plan on bringing in $1.25 in first-year revenue

-- Your overall debt stays between 8–12 percent
+- Understand debt ratio.
+Your overall debt stays between 8–12 percent

-- Your biggest expense, prime cost (total labor cost plus total cost of goods sold) stays under 55 to 65 percent (aim for 55 percent to be safe).
+- Keep Prime Costs in check.
+Your biggest expense, prime cost (total labor cost plus total cost of goods sold) stays under 55 to 65 percent (aim for 55 percent to be safe).

 You’ve got a real shot of not only getting the funds to open, but a real shot at success if you do your research and create a strong business plan with smart financials.